For many reasons, egg freezing can be helpful for a variety of women. In particular, women who are choosing to delay

-Our ability to freeze any cell depends on many factors, but most significantly on how much water the cell contains.
+Our ability to freeze any cell and have it survive depends on many factors.
 Because water expands in volume as it turns to ice, sperm cells must be dehydrated before freezing to prevent them from rupturing.
 The addition of a cryoprotectant, which does not expand upon freezing, can greatly reduce the risk of cell rupture.